 Ms. Enza is also a visual artist, seen in her contribution towards the creation of two murals at Cardinal Carter Catholic High School and in her display of two surrealist and metaphysical art pieces at the York Catholic District School Board Art Show.
 She has taught visual art techniques to children at the McMichael Art Gallery, and provided painting sessions at the Oak Ridges Retirement Centre.
 In addition, she has organized music, improv, dance, and art nights on her campus for Cards4Humanity charity.
 Ms. Enza channels this visual creativity into her dance choreography.

-Aside from her love of dance and art, Ms. Enza is currently pursuing an Honours Bachelor of Arts Degree in Political Science and History at Trinity College of the University of Toronto.
-Ms. Enza is extremely excited to represent the recreational division of Dance Dreams and wishes to bring a passionate, creative, and technical foundation to her students, sharing in the beauty and fun of dance.
+Aside from her love of dance and art, Ms. Enza has received an Honours Bachelor of Arts Degree in Political Science and History at Trinity College of the University of Toronto.
+Ms. Enza wishes to bring a passionate, creative, and technical foundation to her students, sharing in the beauty and fun of dance.